 “Danny said you’d be here, but I didn’t believe it.
 I had to see it for myself,” said Anita.
 She stumbled back a few steps but Barry put her back on balance.
 I wish he had let her fall.
 I could have choked her for saying that.
 And by the look on Louis’ face, right then he was thinking the same thing about me.

 “It’s been a while,” said Louis, turning his head from me to her.
 “How’ve you been?”

-Did he tell you to buy that coat made of crows?
+Did he advise you to buy that coat made of crows?
 I thought.

 Barry looked Louis up and down with that sideways smirk of his.
 With all the fake tanning the guy did, I was pretty sure that was as far as his pumpkin face could open.
 “He doesn’t look like a murderer,” he said back to her.

 “He’s harmless,” she said, smacking Louis in the shoulder.
-He just stared up at the television.
-Suddenly Louis was very interested in the hockey game.
+Louis just stared up at the television.
+Suddenly he was very interested in the hockey game.
 “That Joey deserved what he got…fucking goon,” continued Anita.
 “Anyway, we have a little party to get to at the Keg, so bye.
 It was so nice seeing you again, Louis…even if you are hanging out with bar trash like Danny.”

-“Go fuck yourself,” I said, taking the last swig of my pint, while signaling what’s-his-face for another.
+“Go fuck yourself,” I said, taking the last swig of my pint while signalling what’s-his-face for another.